gravity-ui/uikit/src/components/Button/README.md

 ### Contrast

-`normal-contrast`, `outline-contrast` and `flat-contrast` buttons highlight actions against complex background, e.g., in a banner or against an inverse background.
+The `normal-contrast`, `outline-contrast`, and `flat-contrast` buttons highlight actions against complex background, e.g., in a banner, or against an inverse background.

 <!--LANDING_BLOCK